-Human experts and cardiac imaging competency will continue to be indispensable in the future, despite a fast-changing landscape impacting cardiac imaging with innovations in digital health and artificial intelligence (AI).
-First, the development and iterative improvement of AI solutions in cardiac imaging using supervised learning requires expert image annotations.
-Second, human expert assessment of AI-enabled cardiac image segmentations will require competency.
-Undoubtedly, we will see many changes in cardiac imaging through digital innovation, but human competency will work hand in hand with AI-enabled solutions to provide better care to patients.
+cardiac imaging with innovations in digital health and artificial intelligence (Al).
+First, the development and iterative improvement of Al solutions in cardiac imaging using supervised learning requires expert image annotations.
+Second, human expert assessment of Al-enabled cardiac image segmentations will require competency.
+Undoubtedly, we will see many changes in cardiac imaging through digital innovation, but human competency will work hand in hand with Al-enabled solutions to provide better care to patients.